Run a new Machine

 --autostart=false

-Set a restart policy on process exit
+Stop or restart the machine on process exit

-Remove the Machine when it exits
+Destroy the Machine when it exits

 Mount a Fly Volume